A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Related Work

-\textbf{Jailbreak Attacks on LLMs} Despite safety-alignment largely securing expected responses from LLMs, they remain susceptible to adversarial inputs like jailbreak attacks.
+Despite safety-alignment largely securing expected responses from LLMs, they remain susceptible to adversarial inputs like jailbreak attacks.
 To expose LLMs' inherent security risks, numerous jailbreak prompt attack strategies have been introduced.
 Early methods, such as manual jailbreak attacks like DAN \cite{walkerspider}, have garnered significant research attention for systematic investigation.
-The literature on manual jailbreak attacks primarily focuses on evaluation and analysis.
 For instance, \citet{liu2023jailbreaking, rao2023tricking, shen2023anything} scrutinize, assess, and classify prevailing jailbreak attacks based on their objectives and tactics. \citet{wei2023jailbroken} ascribe the vulnerabilities of LLMs to jailbreak attacks to the rivalry between capabilities and safety objectives.
-Despite these studies providing fascinating insights, they do not fully uncover the comprehensive methodology of jailbreak attacks, such as how to automatically generate jailbreak prompts.
 Recently, \citet{zou2023universal} propose CGC, which automatically generates adversarial suffixes by merging greedy and gradient-based search methods.
 However, searching for the optimal suffixes can be very time-consuming \cite{liu2023autodan}.
-Contrary to previous methods, our work centers on discovering generalized jailbreak attack patterns to guide the generation of effective, time-saving, and universal jailbreak prompts, with the aim of guiding the development of safer LLMs.
+Instead of requiring optimization on additional white-box models, \citet{chao2023jailbreaking} introduce PAIR, an algorithm that generates semantically meaningful prompts by utilizing an attacker LLM to query and refine jailbreaks autonomously.
+Compared to the existing approaches, our work centers on discovering generalized jailbreak attack patterns to guide the generation of effective, time-saving, and universal jailbreak prompts.